 What are DISA STIGs?

 The Defense Information Systems Agency’s (DISA) Security Technical Implementation Guides (STIGs) are a set of best practice rules for installing and supporting IT systems.
-Each STIG relates to a specific asset — for example, an operation system, application, or piece of network hardware — and lays out the configuration and maintenance practices necessary to ensure that asset is set up and managed securely.
+Each STIG relates to a specific asset — for example, an operation system, application, or piece of network hardware — and lays out the configuration and maintenance practices necessary to ensure that the asset is set up and managed securely.

 Developed by DISA on behalf of the Department of Defense, STIGs are the accepted standards used by federal government organizations and contractors to ensure the security of government information.